Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 | ------------------------------------- |
 | ![728,6](https://github.com/Infineon/Assets/raw/master/Pictures/OPTIGA_Trust_M/SRM/image12.tmp) |

-Figure 9 - Use Case: Mutual Auth establish session -toolbox- (TLS-Client) cont'd
+Figure 9 - Use Case: Mutual Authentication establish session -toolbox- (TLS-Client) cont'd

 ### Use Case: Abbreviated Handshake -toolbox- (TLS-Client)

-The Server and the Client (on behalf of the User), which incorporates the OPTIGA™, intend to resume an established session.
-Both the Server and OPTIGA™ providing challenges (random value via "Hello" msg) and both entities providing verification data to prove the possession of the cryptographic parameters (master secret) previously negotiated.
+The Server and the Client (on behalf of the User), which incorporates the OPTIGA™ Trust M, intend to resume an established session.
+Both the Server and OPTIGA™ Trust M providing challenges (random value via "Hello" msg) and both entities providing verification data to prove the possession of the cryptographic parameters (master secret) previously negotiated.

 *Note: the hashing of the handshake messages by the* Client *is not shown.
-This could be performed by SW at the* Client *or via CalcHash command by the* OPTIGA™*.
-In the latter case, the intermediate results shall be returned by* OPTIGA™ *and provided for continuing the hashing with further commands.*
+This could be performed by SW at the* Client *or via CalcHash command by the* OPTIGA™ Trust M*.
+In the latter case, the intermediate results shall be returned by* OPTIGA™ Trust M *and provided for continuing the hashing with further commands.*

 **Pre-conditions:**

-  - The OPTIGA™ session master secret, which was calculated by the previous handshake - is available at the regarded session context and gets used as input by DeriveKey for the new session key(s).
+  - The OPTIGA™ Trust M session master secret, which was calculated by the previous handshake - is available at the regarded session context and gets used as input by DeriveKey for the new session key(s).

-  - The Client is able to hash all handshake messages without the help of OPTIGA™.
+  - The Client is able to hash all handshake messages without the help of OPTIGA™ Trust M.

 **Post-condition:**

-  - The Client knows the session keys (write\_key) to run the application protocol without the help of the OPTIGA™.
+  - The Client knows the session keys (write\_key) to run the application protocol without the help of the OPTIGA™ Trust M.

 |                                       |
 | ------------------------------------- |